highspeed impact at Formula 1 race in Silverstone (U.K.)

 The fire was able to affect the first and second engine quickly.

-Boeing supersonic aircraft study operates with
+note: The Boeing supersonic aircraft study operates with

 4 instead of 2 separate engines (which leads to a lower risk of a 50% thrust failure due